 * * * * * *

 Up the road a ways lie the ruins of Tulum, a sight I had dreamed about seeing when in high school.
 One magazine photo set my dreams alive with the most alluring ancient ruin I had ever chanced upon, an idyllic Mayan temple set on cliffs directly above a turquoise sea.
-And the day came that the dream materialized like heat waves creating a mirage.
+And the day came when that dream materialized like heat waves begetting a mirage.

 We were four youths out for adventure, a band of backpacking brothers, two Americans and two Mexican Nationals.
 Back in that day, the Mayan ruins of Tulum, which means “City of Dawn”, sat forlorn and mostly forgotten, but they were the main target of my odyssey through Mesoamerica’s past.